diic-starlink/performance-insights-into-starlink/docs/restricted/notes/ooni-data.md

 # OONI Data

+How can we use it to find further information about Starlink?

 [OONI](https://ooni.torproject.org/) is a project that collects data on internet censorship.
 It measures whether websites are blocked and tries to therefore determine a censorship from a country.

 In the terms of Starlink, no special behavior is observed.
 The censorship is the same as with most other networks too.